Ganzorig2022/devOps/README.md

 kubectl get all -n <namespace_name> # get all objects in a specific namespace kubectl describe <object>: detailed information about an object
 ```

+> Each config file has 3 main parts:

+1. **metadata** - name, labels, etc
+2. **spec** - specification of the desired state of the object
+3. **status** - automatically filled by k8s, current state of the object

+### 3.1 Stateless vs Stateful applications

+> Stateless applications do not save client data generated in one session for use in the next session with that client. e.g deployments, services, etc.
+> Stateful applications save client data from one session for use in the next session with that client. e.g databases, etc. Each time a POD is terminated, a new POD is created and needs to pick up the saved state.

 ### 3.2 Scaling